ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2017-02-21-make-canvasjs-chart-from-mysql-data.md

 ---
 layout: blog
-title: "Make a CanvasJS Chart from MySQL Data"
+title: "How to make a CanvasJS Chart from MySQL Data"
 date: 2017-02-21
 category: notebook
 comments: true